riorio805/tut11-deploy-kns/README.md

 Waiting for deployment "spring-petclinic-rest" rollout to finish: 3 of 4 updated replicas are available... deployment "spring-petclinic-rest" successfully rolled out
 ```
-As seen here, the deployment starts at 0 replicas available, this means all of the replicas were
+As seen here, the deployment starts at 0 replicas available, this means all of the replicas were killed before doing the update.

 >3.
 Prepare different manifest files for executing Recreate deployment strategy.